 "The co-op process in general has really helped me grow as a designer.
 The progress from my first co-op to my last is amazing.
 I’ve seen it happen with other students.
 They come back from one amazing co-op and suddenly they are a force to be reckoned with."

 The framework of the Live Well is a new hybrid that integrates traditional project teams under a studio model, with the structure and titles more commonly found in research labs in engineering and the sciences.
 This model is part of the new framework that represents the processes evolving in corporations in R&D, as well as levels 3 and 4 of translational research.
 Both R&D and translational research models are attempting to integrate design thinking to increase scope and decrease cycle time from concept to solution.

 Fellowship cycles run on academic calendars.
-Applications are for the 2020-2021 Academic Year and submissions are ongoing.
+Applications are for the 2021-2022 Academic Year and submissions are due Friday, March 26th.